computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

 <a name="milestone-3"></a>
 # Milestone 3

-The goals of Milestone 3 is to do a literature review to determine the approaches that other researchers took to solve your problem, and to implement a published system to establish as a strong baseline for your project.
+The goals of Milestone 3 are to do a literature review to determine the approaches that other researchers took to solve your problem, and to implement a published system to establish as a strong baseline for your project.

 For your literature review, you should read 3-5 research papers that address the problem that you are working on.
 You should write a 1-2 paragraph summary of each paper, desribing the approaches that they proposed and what results they got.
 You should also include an addition 1-2 paragraphs saying which of the approaches that you selected as the published baseline that you are re-implementing.
 You should submit your literature review in a markdown formatted file called lit-review.md.